marton-balazs-kovacs/tenzing/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-Tenzing, an easy-to-use web-based app, allows researchers to generate reports about the contribution of each team member on a project using CRediT, for insertion into their manuscripts and for publishers to potentially incorporate into article metadata.
+An easy-to-use web app for researchers, tenzing generates reports about the contribution of each team member on a project using CRediT.
+Researchers typically paste these reports into their journal manuscripts.
+JATS-XML can also be generated, for publishers to incorporate into article metadata.

 [CRediT](http://credit.niso.org/) (Contributor Roles Taxonomy) is a taxonomy of 14 categories of contributions to scientific scholarly output.
 Each researcher can indicate which category they contributed to in a scholarly project.

+Tenzing is a Shiny app programmed with R. There is also an R package version.

-The app is named after the Nepali-Indian Sherpa Tenzing Norgay, who was one of the two individuals who reached the summit of Mount Everest for the first time.
+Tenzing is named after the Nepali-Indian Sherpa Tenzing Norgay, who was one of the two individuals who reached the summit of Mount Everest for the first time.
 Despite his essential contribution, he received less credit than his partner, the New Zealand mountaineer Edmund Hillary.